BalogunEzekiel/Tommies/README.md

 Feel free to fork, improve or contribute by submitting a pull request.

-I am open to opportunities in organizations that value hard work, uphold strong principles, encourage growth and advancement, and prioritize recognition and motivation.
-I look forward to collaborating with fellow Data Scientists and Analysts, Artificial Intelligence and Machine Learning Engineers, Workflow Automation specialists, and Business Intelligence experts on impactful projects.
+***I am open to opportunities in organizations that value hard work, uphold strong principles, encourage growth and advancement and prioritize recognition and motivation.
+I look forward to collaborating with fellow Data Scientists and Analysts, Artificial Intelligence and Machine Learning Engineers, Workflow Automation Specialists, and Business Intelligence Experts on impactful projects.***

 ---

 ## 📄 License

 This project is licensed under the MIT License.

----

-## ✅ To-Do (Suggestions)

-* Email confirmations on successful orders
-* Inventory management for admins
-* Mobile UI responsiveness
-* Product filters (price, size, category)
-* Payment gateway integration